Professor, Aviation Human Factors / Director, ABTA Institute

-Dr. Carstens has been awarded, during the 2011-2013 academic year, with federal funding from the Small Business Administration to further her research in Activity Based Total Accountability (ABTA) Institute research to perform a usability and technical analysis of transparency Websites.
+Dr. Carstens has been awarded, during the 2011-2013 academic year, with federal funding from the Small Business Administration to further her Activity Based Total Accountability (ABTA) Institute research to perform a usability and technical analysis of transparency Websites.
 She was awarded in 2008-2009 funding through the Florida Department of Education to establish the Activity Based Total Accountability (ABTA) Institute that developed reports identifying the cost of government services throughout the fifty states.
 Dr. Carstens was also awarded in April 2007 funding through the Academic Information Technology Committee to conduct a study to understand the effectiveness of podcasts as well as potential uses of podcasts in an academic setting that involved the testing of 120 participants.
 She also received funding in Spring 2006 to conduct usability testing studies of travel sales websites that included an international human-computer interaction testing component.
 In 2004 and 2005, she completed two funded healthcare research grants.
 She was the Principal Investigator over a task and error analysis research study to improve the efficiency of treatment and improve the safety of Marchman (substance-abuse) and Baker (mental health) Act patients which was funded by a local healthcare organization.
 She was also a key player on a Department of Heatlh & Human Services (Agency for Healthcare Research in Quality) grant in which she led the human factors portion of the grant through performing task and error analyses resulting in the identification of a better process flow for patients transitioning from different continuums of care.
 For NASA, she was active as Principal Investigator over research on various projects to enhance safety, efficiency and costs with systems, processes and operations.